-Mestranol and norethindrone contains a combination of female hormones that prevent ovulation (the release of an egg from an ovary).
+Mestranol and norethindrone is a combination drug that contains female hormones that prevent ovulation (the release of an egg from an ovary).
 This medication also causes changes in your cervical mucus and uterine lining, making it harder for sperm to reach the uterus and harder for a fertilized egg to attach to the uterus.

-Mestranol and norethindrone may also be used for purposes other than those listed in this medication guide.
+Mestranol and norethindrone may also be used for purposes not listed in this medication guide.

 white, imprinted with WATSON, 245